Rjnishant530/Rjnishant530/README.md

 - 👋 Hi, I’m @Rjnishant530 / @Fictics
 - 👀 I’m interested in ...
 ML and AI
 - 🌱 I’m currently learning ...
-Python
+Java
-- 💞️ I’m looking to collaborate on ...IOT
+- 💞️ I’m looking to collaborate on ...
+Hardware
 - 📫 How to reach me ...

 <!---